hsnlab/SLAMBUC/README.md

 In this package, we designed, implemented, and collected various partitioning algorithms tailored to tree-shape serverless applications with different runtime complexity, considering communication parameters and requirements.
-Our main objective is to find the cost-optimal grouping of functions concerning node and edge-weighted trees and cost/memory/latency models based on public cloud frameworks, whereas each flavor imposes an upper limit on the available operative memory.
+Our main goal is to find the cost-optimal grouping of functions concerning node and edge-weighted trees and cost/memory/latency models based on public cloud frameworks, whereas each flavor imposes an upper limit on the available operative memory.
 Moreover, a user-given latency constraint has to be fulfilled on the tree's critical path, which is